MisterX-byte-478104927/DuoGPT/README.md

 4. Gemini inspects the captured challenge DOM data, generating structural grammar analysis, common mistakes, and exact translations.

 5. **Screen Management:** Need a full view of the lesson?
 Click the circular `>>` button on the top-left of the panel.
 The panel instantly collapses, leaving a low-profile green `<<` tab anchored to the screen edge for rapid retrieval without losing chat history.

+6. You cand also send massages **manually** using the text box in the side panel with the chat for quick explications

 ## 🔍 Troubleshooting
 If you encounter issues during use, check these quick fixes: